 You can add Amla to your daily diet in a variety of ways.

-The simplest way is you can eat raw Amla (not more than two fruits per day) by washing and cleaning it thoroughly.
+- The simplest way is to eat raw Amla (not more than two fruits per day) by washing and cleaning it thoroughly.
 If you don’t enjoy the sour taste, sprinkle some black salt and chilly powder and enjoy it.

 Precautions you must follow before integrating Amla in your diet-